nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 # [Local Spread in Rome](https://nextstrain.org/ncov/2020-03-04?d=tree&label=clade:A1a&m=div)

-The two sequences from the Rome (29 January 2020) cluster together and therefore suggest local spread.
+The two sequences from Rome (29 January 2020) cluster together and therefore suggest local spread.

 <br>